-The following statements define what students graduating from the LLB (Hons) Law with Criminology course will have been judged to have demonstrated in order to achieve the award.
+The following statements define what students graduating from the LLB (Hons) Law with Criminology (with Professional Placement and Study Abroad) course will have been judged to have demonstrated in order to achieve the award.
 These statements, known as learning outcomes, have been formally approved as aligned with the generic qualification descriptor for level 6 awards as set out by the UK Quality Assurance Agency (QAA)6.